JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 ## Migrating a Compose Multiplatform project

-Starting with 1.6.10, you should apply the `org.jetbrains.kotlin.plugin.compose` Gradle plugin to each module that uses the `org.jetbrains.compose` plugin:
+Starting with Compose Multiplatform 1.6.10, you should apply the `org.jetbrains.kotlin.plugin.compose` Gradle plugin to each module that uses the `org.jetbrains.compose` plugin:

 1. Add the Compose compiler Gradle plugin to the [Gradle version catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml):